fkarg/fkarg.github.io/drafts/seven-habits.md

 {:toc}

 # Content
+This will contain mostly bullet points taken from my notes.
+You should be fine with reading just the TLDR for each section, or skipping them altogether if you know roughly what the book is about.
+[The review starts here](#review).

 ## Part One: Paradigms and Principles
 ### Introduction
+**TLDR**; There is no shortcut to success - you cannot fake piano skills.
+Facts exist, but sometimes we have different perceptions and disagree in interpretation.
+Self-Improvement is always changing oneself first.

 - Most of recent 'self-help' is superficial focusing on behaviour and attitude, but not solving the deep problems.
 This is not.
 - We tend to assume the world is the way we see it.
 But it is based on our